Administration and finance

 The Procurement Services unit serves as the partner to entrepreneurs.

-According to the city’s strategy, Hämeenlinna is a renewable, vibrant, safe and authentic cultural city in the Finnish Growth Corridor.
-The strategy is valid until 2022.
+According to the city’s strategy, Hämeenlinna is attractive, growing, successful, sustainably built and well-known.
+The strategy is valid until 2025

 Strategy implementation indicators